blueiris13/Order-Management-System/README.md

 Description:

-CREATE: The user can add a new row into the order_games table with the Order Details form.<br>
+CREATE: The user can add a new row into the Order_Games table with the Order Details form.<br>
-*Note: Game Id(Game) can only be added once per order_id.
-If the user try to add a game that's already been added, the quantity will be added to the existing game.
+*Note: A Game can only be added once per order_id.
+If the user tries to add a game that's already been added, the quantity will be added to the existing game.

 READ: The existing/newly added data will appear on the Order Detail table.

-UPDATE: The user can update a game's quantity by cliclking the "Edit quantity" button in the drop down menu on the table.
+UPDATE: The user can update a game's quantity by clicking the "Edit quantity" button in the drop-down menu on the table.

-DELETE: The user can delete a game by clicking the "Delete" button in the drop down menu on the table.
+DELETE: The user can delete a game by clicking the "Delete" button in the drop-down menu on the table.

 Related files - orderdetail.js, orderdetailform.js, orderdetailtable.js